box/developer.box.com/guides/integration-mappings/slack-mappings/index.md

 # Slack Integration Mappings

-When [Box as the Content Layer][1] is enabled, Box folder is created for each channel, and all files sent in this channel are uploaded to these folders.
+When [Box as the Content Layer][1] is enabled, Box folder is created for each channel, and all files uploaded to this channel are stored in this folder.
 The [Integration Mappings API][2] allows the Box Enterprise Admin (EA) to customize the upload folder of the Slack channel to any folder within the enterprise instead of relying on the default one.